 - Civil legal advocacy/court accompaniment: Assisting a victim with civil legal issues, including preparing paperwork for protection orders; accompanying a victim to a protection order hearing or other civil proceeding; and all other advocacy within the civil justice system.
-This also includes accompanying a victim to an administrative hearing, such as unemployment, Social Security, TANF, or SNAP hearing. - Counseling services/support group: Individual or group counseling or support provided by a volunteer, peer, or professional. - Criminal justice advocacy/court accompaniment: Assisting a victim with criminal legal issues including notifying the victim of case status, hearing dates, plea agreements, and sentencing terms; preparing paperwork such as victim impact statements; accompanying a victim to a criminal court proceeding or law enforcement interview; and all other advocacy within the criminal justice system. - Crisis intervention: Process by which a person identifies, assesses, and intervenes with an individual in crisis to restore balance and reduce the effects of the crisis in their life.
-Report crisis intervention that occurs in person and/or over the telephone. - Cultural advocacy: Activities such as sweat lodge, talking circles, wellness gatherings, cultural ceremonies, etc. - Forensic exam: A medical examination to collect and document evidence, evaluate and treat STDs and pregnancy, and refer victims to follow-up or medical care or counseling.
+This also includes accompanying a victim to an administrative hearing, such as unemployment, Social Security, TANF, or SNAP hearing. - Counseling services/support group: Individual or group counseling or support provided by a volunteer, peer, or professional. - Crisis intervention: Process by which a person identifies, assesses, and intervenes with an individual in crisis to restore balance and reduce the effects of the crisis in their life.
+Report crisis intervention that occurs in person and/or over the telephone. - Criminal justice advocacy/court accompaniment: Assisting a victim with criminal legal issues including notifying the victim of case status, hearing dates, plea agreements, and sentencing terms; preparing paperwork such as victim impact statements; accompanying a victim to a criminal court proceeding or law enforcement interview; and all other advocacy within the criminal justice system. - Crisis intervention: Process by which a person identifies, assesses, and intervenes with an individual in crisis to restore balance and reduce the effects of the crisis in their life.
+Report crisis intervention that occurs in person and/or over the telephone.

+- Forensic exam: A medical examination to collect and document evidence, evaluate and treat STDs and pregnancy, and refer victims to follow-up or medical care or counseling.
 Does not include accompanying the victim to a hospital, clinic, or medical office. - Hospital/clinic/medical response: Accompanying a victim to, or meeting a victim at, a hospital, clinic, or medical office. - Transportation: Provision of transportation, either directly or through bus passes, taxi fares, or other means of transportation - Victim advocacy: Actions designed to help the victim obtain needed resources or services including employment, housing, shelter services, health care, victim's compensation, etc. - Other: Services that are not covered in the above available categories.

-14. Shelter services
+13. Shelter services